 Do Customers Like Geico or Allstate More?

 J.D.
 Powers is a large market research firm that conducts market research studies.
-They ranked a variety of car insurance companies based upon overall customer satisfaction in 2012.
-Geico ranked 11th, while Allstate ranked 20th.
+They ranked a variety of car insurance companies based on overall customer satisfaction in 2012.
+Geico ranked 11th while Allstate ranked 20th.

 Of course, customer satisfaction can vary by the service you get in your own hometown or individual coverage needs.